OurFreeLight/HotPreprocessor/README.md

 You can find a pre-built ```HotPreprocessor.js``` in ```node_modules/hotpreprocessor/build-web/HotPreprocessor.js```

 ## Running database tests
+Make sure you have Docker installed, then do:

+	buildci run tests

-To run the database tests, you'll have to run a MySQL (or MariaDB) docker container in the background like so:
+If you need to debug any issues with the tests, you'll have to run a MySQL (or MariaDB) docker container in the background like so:

 	docker run -d --name=mariadb -p 3306:3306 -e MYSQL_ROOT_PASSWORD=cdO1KjwiC8ksOqCV1s0 -e MYSQL_DATABASE=freelight mariadb